-When building a B2B business, you need to consider all of your partners.
+When building a B2B marketplace, you need to consider all of your partners.
 From the consumer level to the distributor level, there are many different factors that can affect your sales.
 The more channels you have available for people to purchase from, the better chance you have of making sales.

 A business model is a framework that helps entrepreneurs understand the basics of their company, plan their future performance and identify ways to generate profit.
 A business model can be defined as a set of activities that link resources (productive assets) and customers in order to provide the best product or service.

 While there are many resources needed for any business, there are three main resources that form the backbone of any successful B2B business: Assets, Customers, and Suppliers.